ACK-J/Port_Authority/README.md

 Most of these sites are using Lexis Nexis's Threat Metrix scripts.
 Dan Nemec has an excellent blog post reverse engineering the script and showing all the invasive data collected https://blog.nem.ec/2020/05/24/ebay-port-scanning/

 # WARNING
-DO NOT USE THIS ADDON IF YOU USE SOCKS5 PROXIES.
-IT WILL CAUSE DNS LEAKS.
+USING SOCKS5 PROXIES WITH THIS ADDON WILL CAUSE DNS LEAKS DUE TO HOW FIREFOX HANDLES CNAME LOOKUPS.
 FOR MORE INFORMATION SEE HERE https://github.com/ACK-J/Port_Authority/issues/7#issue-925519591
+- There is a simple fix for this.
+Type `about:config` in your browser, accept the warning, search for `network.trr.mode` and change it to `3`

 # ToDo:
 - Port to Chrome